 This is the one that most people prefer because of the cosmetic effects.
 This type usually looks really good with your smile.
 Your porcelain crowns gives a very natural color matching with your other teeth and is an superb choice for your front teeth.
-Whittier Square Dentistry also offers various types of All Ceramic cap for different needs.
+We also offer various types of All Ceramic cap for different needs.
 The visual quality of a porcelain requires a high level of skill to bring out the beauty.

 Porcelain Metal?
 Porcelain-fused-to-metal dental caps have benefits with a natural looking color surface that looks similar to your other teeth and added strength of the metal.
 This fused metal strengthen them but sometime the metal will show shadows of the metal through the porcelain.

 This type has several benefits, but it also requires removing more of the tooth structure than the metal ones do.
 So there are several good choices.
 Discuss the pro’s and con’s of each type or ask your dentist on Penn Street what they recommend.

 They serve many purposes from completing a root canal to fixing a broken tooth or covering and protecting a decayed one.
 We will determine if you are a good candidate.
 If you have had a root canal many time much of it needs to be removed, so our specialists will shape it to accept a form fitted crown.

 If you have a tooth with extensive decay it can possibly be saved by removing the decay and protecting the remaining tooth with a new cap.
 If your have a implant you will definitely get one to cover the implant and fill the gap.
 This will definitely stabilize the surrounding teeth.